david1792x/pan-dulce/readme.md

 </div>

-There are many different types of pastries that are considered pan dulce, with some of the most popular being **conchitas, quequitos (or mantecadas), puerquitos, orejitas, chilindrinas, trenzas**, among others.
+There are many different types of pastries that are considered pan dulce, with some of the most popular being **conchitas, quequitos (or mantecadas), puerquitos, orejitas, donas**, among others.
 There are also some varieties of pan dulce that are **seasonal** or have a special **religious or cultural significance**, like **pan de muerto**, which is consumed around the Mexican festivity of **Dia de los Muertos** in November and offered to the dead in an altar, or **rosca de Reyes**, which is eaten on January 6th, when **Dia de los Reyes Magos** is celebrated.

 <div align="center">